harrymt/project_marking_problem/README.md

-# project_marking_problem
+## Project Marking Problem

-Solution in C to the project marking problem
+A C solution to the Project Marking Problem.

+### Build

+- Ensure Make is installed on your system
+- Simply run `make`